Connect Apps to Google

 {% hint style="info" %}

-Redirect URI has the form of `/sso/oauth2/callback/:alias`.
-The `alias` is used as the identifier of OAuth provider.
-You can configure the `alias` in Authgear Portal.
+Redirect URI has the form of `/sso/oauth2/callback/:oauth_provider_alias`.
+The `oauth_provider_alias` is the OAuth Provider Alias configured for this provider in Authgear Portal.

 {% endhint %}